High potassium level

 - Severe bleeding from the stomach or intestines

-There are often no symptoms with high levels of potassium.
-Symptoms that may occur include:
+There are often no symptoms with a high level of potassium.
+When symptoms do occur, they may include:

 - Slow, weak, or irregular pulse